singlerr/QuantumC/README.md

 ## Directory Structure

-* [`specs/`](./specs): Contains the specifications for the **QuantumC** language.
 * [`compiler/`](./compiler): Contains the source code for the QuantumC compiler.
+* [`figures/`](./figures): Contains the figures for the QuantumC documentation.
+* [`specs/`](./specs): Contains the specifications for the QuantumC language.

 ## Compilation

 ### Required Tools

-This project is built with GCC and Make and uses Flex and Bison to generate the lexer and parser.
+This project is built with GCC and make and uses flex and bison to generate the lexer and parser.
-You will need a POSIX-like environment (Linux, macOS, or Windows Subsystem for Linux) with the following tools installed:
+You will need a POSIX-like environment (Linux or Windows Subsystem for Linux) with the following tools installed:
 * `gcc` (C compiler),
 * `make` (building tool),
 * `flex` (lexer generator), and